Uus3r199/project_shomay/README.md

-# Shoduino Line Follower 🏁🏎💨
+# Shomay Line Follower 🏁🏎💨

 ## Library Installation 📚

-Installing the ***Shoduino Line Follower*** library is a straightforward process, but getting the folders in the right spot is key for the Arduino IDE to recognize the custom hardware.
+Installing the ***Shomay Line Follower*** library is a straightforward process, but getting the folders in the right spot is key for the Arduino IDE to recognize the custom hardware.

 ### Prerequisites 💻
 Before starting, ensure you have the Arduino IDE installed.
 If you don't have it yet, you can find the latest version at https://www.arduino.cc/en/software/